changhyeonnam/MF/README.md

 ### Dataset

-- Recommendation System 분야의 journal, conference 논문들과 State-of-the-Art 논문들에서 bench mark dataset으로 MovieLens Dataset을 이용한다.
-MovieLens dataset은 userId, movieId, rating, timestamp, tag, title, genres 등을 포함한 column들로 이뤄져 있다. column들 중 userId, movieId, rating, timestamp으로 이루어져 있는 ratings.csv 파일을 활용한다.
-100k크기의 dataset기준으로, user는 610명, movie는 9742개, rating은 100836개로 dataset이 구성되어 있다.
-MovieLens 데이터는 기본적으로 user-based dataset으로, 각 user마다 최소 20개의 movie에 대해 평가를 한 user들만 포함되어 있다.  file size는 100k, 1M부터 최대 20M까지 있다.
+The MovieLens Dataset is used as a bench mark dataset in journals, conference papers, and State-of-the-Art papers in the Recommendation System field.
+The MovieLens dataset consists of columns including userId, movieId, rating, timestamp, tag, title, genres, etc. Among the columns, the ratings.csv file consisting of userId, movieId, rating, and timestamp is used.
+Based on a 100k dataset, the dataset consists of 610 users, 9742 movies, and 100836 ratings.
+MovieLens data is basically a user-based dataset, including only users who have evaluated at least 20 movies for each user.
+The file size ranges from 100k, 1M to a maximum of 20M.

 ### Model explanation